How the Spread of Coronavirus Could Affect Your Travel Plans

 Travel insurance may help, but not as much as you might think.
 Besides, most consumers don’t buy it.

-“Coverage can vary from policy to policy, so it’s important for travelers to read the terms and conditions,” says Beth Godlin, president and CEO of Aon Affinity Travel Practice.
+“Coverage can vary from policy to policy, so it’s important for travelers to read the terms and conditions,” says Beth Godlin, president of Aon Affinity Travel Practice.

 For example, travel insurance plans that include a Cancel for Any Reason (CFAR) benefit allow travelers to do just that—cancel for any reason, including the fear of contracting the coronavirus, she says.
 However, it’s important for consumers to understand that with some CFAR plans, they may just get a partial refund, receive future travel credits, or both.

-Note: Editor's Note: This article has been updated to reflect changes in some airlines' ticketing policies.
-This article was originally published Feb.
-24.